tvdboom/ATOM/docs_sources/contributing.md

 * Update the documentation so all of your changes are reflected there.
 * Adhere to [PEP 8](https://peps.python.org/pep-0008/) standards.
 * Use a maximum of 89 characters per line.
-Try to keep comments and docstrings below 72 characters.
+Try to keep docstrings below 73 characters.
 * Update the project unit tests to test your code changes as thoroughly as possible.
 * Make sure that your code is properly commented with docstrings and comments explaining your rationale behind non-obvious coding practices.
 * Run [isort](https://pycqa.github.io/isort/): `isort atom tests`.
-* Run [flake8](https://flake8.pycqa.org/en/latest/): `flake8 --show-source --statistics atom tests`.
+* Run [flake8p](https://github.com/john-hen/Flake8-pyproject): `flake8p --show-source --statistics atom tests`.

 If your contribution requires a new library dependency: